Pro Bono Program

 - Time Commitment: project dependent

-The Veterans Assistance Project (VAP) students work with Legal Aid of North Carolina attorneys to assist veterans in two specific areas of veterans law: Department of Veterans Affairs benefits and discharge upgrades.
+Veterans Assistance Project (VAP) students work with legal service nonprofits, including Swords to Plowshares and Legal Aid of North Carolina, as well as pro bono attorneys, to assist indigent veterans in two specific areas of veterans law: discharge upgrades and Department of Veterans Affairs benefits claims.
 This is a great opportunity to interact directly with clients.
 At a minimum, students conduct client interviews and draft memos to their supervising attorney.
 Students may also sit in on client meetings and help draft legal briefs.

-- Duration: Training (fall semester); Casework (spring semester)
+- Duration: Training (fall semester); Casework (fall and spring semesters)

 - Training Requirement: ~4 hours (in-person or pre-recorded video)